 The 64-bit adder used in the first 200MHz Digital's WD21064 RISC microprocessor employed a combination of techniques in order to reach 5nS cycle required from the 0.75u CMOS technology of implementation [23].
-There were four different techniques used on the various levels of this 64-bit adder:
+There were four different addition techniques used in the various sections of this 64-bit adder:

 - a.
-On the 8-bit level Manchester Carry Chain technique was used.
+In the 8-bit sections Manchester Carry Chain technique was used.
 MCC seems to be the most effective for the short adders, especially when the word length is below 16-bits.
-The carry chain was further optimized by tapering down each chain stage in order to reduce the load caused by the remainder of the chain.
-The chain was pre-discharged at the beginning of the operation and three signals were used: Propagate P, Generate G and Carry-Kill (assimilate) K. The local carry signals were amplified using ratioed inveters.
-There were two MCC employed: one that assumes Cin = 0 and other that assumes Cin = 1. - b.
+The carry chain was further optimized by tapering down the size of each chain stage in order to reduce the load caused by the remainder of the chain.
+The chain was pre-discharged at the beginning of the operation and three signals were used: Propagate P, Generate G and Carry-Kill (assimilate) K. The local carry signals were amplified using ratioed inverters.
+There were two conditional MCC employed: one that assumes $C{in} = 0$ and other that assumes $C{in} = 1$ . - b.
 Carry-Lookahead Addition (CLA) was used on the least significant 32-bits of the adder.
 The CLA section was implemented as a distributed differential circuit producing the carry signal that controls the most-significant 32-bit portion of the adder.